Advantages and Disadvantages of CSS Everyone Should Know

 Improves Page Loading Speed

 Code density on your website contributes to its speed.
 The larger the code, the slower the website’s loading.
-Just so you know, that visitors are quick to abandon a website if it takes more than 2-3 seconds to load.
+Just so you know, visitors are quick to abandon a website if it takes more than 2-3 seconds to load.

 Device Compatibility